What is Anaemia?

 The diseases mentioned above are all a cause of stress.
-This now raises the question that whether anaemia and anxiety are related or not.
+This now raises the question of whether anaemia and anxiety are related or not.

 The Relation between Anaemia and Stress

-There are many explanations which state that stress can be a cause of anaemia.
+There are many explanations that state that stress can be a cause of anaemia.
 Stress is the reaction that your body produces when faced with any demand or threat.
-A little stress is good for you as it might be beneficial, but when it becomes excessive, the pressure that you are under has chances of becoming unhealthy for you and has a negative impact on your life.
+A little stress is good for you as it might be beneficial, but when it becomes excessive, the pressure that you are under has chances of becoming unhealthy for you and harms your life.

-- Most of the times stress can lead to anxiety, and it is not impossible for anxiety to contribute to anaemia.
+- Most of the time stress can lead to anxiety and anxiety can contribute to anaemia.
 Stress is believed to affect the vitamin metabolism in your body.
 So, if you are under a lot of stress, your body uses up a lot of magnesium.
 Again, if you are suffering from both stress and anxiety, the level of magnesium in your body might reach a minimum level, thus causing mild anaemia.

 - Hyperventilation also leads to excessive use of magnesium and causes you to suffer from mild anaemia.

 - Anxiety also affects your eating habits.
-This, in turn, affects your vitamin and protein intake leading to, once again, mild anaemia.
+This in turn, affects your vitamin and protein intake leading to mild anaemia.

 - Sustained stress is another cause of anaemia.
-Excessive stress hinders the manufacture of hydrochloric acid in your body, which is very important for integration of iron and proteins.
-Deficiency of iron is equal to lack of haemoglobin and thus, anaemia.
+Excessive stress hinders the manufacture of hydrochloric acid in your body, which is very important for the integration of iron and proteins.
+The deficiency of iron is equal to lack of haemoglobin and thus, anaemia.

 Lastly, from the above points of how stress causes anaemia, it becomes clear that controlling stress can also help you control anaemia.
 Taking time to relax and getting enough sleep will help you a lot to deal with stress.
 These two steps will aid you in getting the required energy for your body and mind to deal with everything without feeling anxious or stressed.
 You can follow some simple breathing techniques like Pranayama and also meditation which have proven to be very useful in stress control.